The 10 Best Pinterest Alternatives to Use Instead

 Are you a foodie?
 If so, you’ll fall in love with FoodGawker in no time.
 This Pinterest-inspired website is not only an excellent place to discover new dishes, ingredients, and beautiful photographs of food, it’s also a great site to find plenty of online cooking guides for beginners or experts.

 A word of warning: do not browse this site when you’re hungry or you might find your desk covered in a pool of drool.

 The only downside to FoodGawker is that it’s curated.
 You can submit your own photographs and links, but the editors review all submissions and have the final say on what gets published.
 On the one hand, this maintains a high standard of quality, but it does end up losing some of its Pinterest-esque appeal.

-Dudepins is a third Pinterest-inspired site aimed at a demographic of men.
+Dudepins is another Pinterest-inspired site aimed at men.
 What sets Dudepins apart is its tendency to be a bit classier than the alternatives.
-It doesn’t have NSFW content (like Manteresting) and it doesn’t have silly Internet memes (like Gentlemint), making it the most mature of the three choices.
+In addition to featuring men’s fashion, style, and man caves, it also has some memes, fitness inspiration, and sports posts.

 While Dudepins isn’t a barren wasteland, it hasn’t yet reached critical mass in terms of community size, which is a shame because we think it has the best potential for being the truest “Pinterest for men” site on the web.

 Pearltrees is a hub for all of your interests.
 Not only can you add photos, URLs, and documents, but you can also take snippets of web pages and add them to your collection using Pearltrees’ browser extension.

 With Pearltrees, you can create a variety of collections that you can organize with as many subcollections as you need.
 As soon as you add an item, Pearltrees will provide you with similar collections made by other users.
 Pearltrees gives you 1GB of storage for free, but you’ll have to pay a subscription fee to get additional storage and more features.